As Abra grows, so does our user base; with this growth comes users from all levels of technological proficiency.

 Secure your Abra app

-Only download Abra through the Apple App store or from Google Play.
+Only download Abra through the Apple App Store or from the Google Play Store.
 Any other website or service that instructs you to download Abra is a fraud and is likely trying to steal your funds or start transacting on your behalf.
-If you see any suspicious Abra impersonators out there, please let us know at firstname.lastname@example.org.
+If you see any suspicious Abra impersonators out there, please let us know at email@example.com.

 Avoid sharing your Abra app PIN code.
 Access to the main Abra interface, including transactions, requires a PIN code.
 Maintain this confidentially to restrict access to the Abra app on your device.

-The biggest takeaway from all of this is that you should try to keep your potential attack surfaces as minimal as possible.
+The biggest takeaway from all of this is that you should try to keep your potential attack surfaces as small as possible.

 A big portion of these security threats can be managed by just beginning to think differently about your phone or mobile device.
 Instead of merely a portal to the internet, think of it like a wallet or safe deposit box.